anovis/bootcamp/README.md

 ### Git

 In addition you will want to download [git](https://git-scm.com/downloads).
-Git is a create tool and used by all developers to save, update, and share code with themselves and in teams.
+Git is a great tool and used by all developers to save, update, and share code with themselves and in teams.
 This is a useful [tutorial](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/) if you want to learn the basics, but I will let you know the commands you will need for this bootcamp.

 To download this repo and all of its code you will run the command:

 `git clone https://github.com/anovis/bootcamp.git`

 This downloads the code to your computer.
-If there are updates you can just run the command
+If there are updates, you can just run the command

 `git pull` to get the latest code.

-To create a new repo go to github and click the button `add repository` and follow the steps there.
+To create a new repo for youself to save your code as you go along go to github and click the button `add repository` and follow the steps there.

-The command you will need to know are `git commit -a -m "THIS IS A MESSAGE ABOUT THE CHANGES YOU MADE"` which saves you code.
+Useful commands you will need to know are `git commit -a -m "THIS IS A MESSAGE ABOUT THE CHANGES YOU MADE"` which saves you code.
+Replace the all caps section with a message about the code changes you made.

-`git push` will upload your changes to github.
+After running the commit command run `git push`, which will upload your changes to github.

-Thats it you are ready to go.
-Check out the language you want to learn.
+Thats it, you are ready to go.
+Check out the language you want to learn by clicking into the desired folder.
 If you have any questions feel free to post [here](`https://github.com/anovis/bootcamp/issues`)

+### Resources

+If you habe a questio, one of the best resources out there is [stackoverflow](https://stackoverflow.com/), which is the most popular Q&A site.
+Chances are someone else has run into the same error or problem and posted the question there, with many others providing answers.
+Most professional coders still spend a lot of time on stackoverflow, but the difference is with time you will become better at finding the right question to ask.